jorgeavilacartes/basecalling/README.md

 **Source code**
 ```
 feito
+├── api: trainer, tester, basecaller APIs
 ├── callbacks: functions to be run after each epoch in the training
+├── dataloaders: classes to be used with DataLoader from pytorch
 ├── loss_functions: variants of CTCLoss
 ├── models: architectures and custom layers
 ├── utils: accuracy and others
+├── feito.py: custom pipeline to basecall reads from fast5 files
-├── basecaller_trainer.py: custom pipeline to train a network
+├── trainer.py: custom pipeline to train a basecaller
-├── dataloader.py: custom dataloader from hdf5 files
-└── train.py: script to train a neural network
+└── tester.py: custom pipeline to test a basecaller ()
 ```